 By: Maya Ragavan, MD, MPH, MS, FAAP & Kimberly Randell, MD, MSc, FAAP

 We know that stress and conflict happen in relationships.
 This can sometimes include emotional, physical, sexual and financial abuse or controlling behaviors.
-Some parents are reporting more violence in their relationships because of the
+Some parents report more violence in their relationships because of the

 COVID-19 pandemic.
-Children may be experiencing more stress during these tense times, too.
+Children may be experiencing more stress during these tense times, too, due to the pandemic and related challenges.

-Here is some information that may be helpful to you, your family, your friends, or others in your community.
+Here is some information that may be helpful to you, your family, your friends, or others in your community if you or someone you know are experiencing stress and violence at home.

 How to support your child